Alnilam: Physical characteristics

 Alnilam's relatively simple spectrum has made it useful for studying the interstellar medium.
-Within the next million years, this star may turn into a red supergiant and explode as a supernova.
 It is surrounded by a molecular cloud, NGC 1990, which it illuminates to make a reflection nebula.
 Its stellar winds may reach up to 2,000 km/s, causing it to lose mass about 20 million times more rapidly than the Sun.

 Nomenclature and history

 ε Orionis is the star's Bayer designation and 46 Orionis its Flamsteed designation.

 The traditional name Alnilam derives from the Arabic النظام al-niẓām 'arrangement/string (of pearls)'.
-Related spellings are Alnihan and Alnitam: all three variants are evidently mistakes in transliteration or copy errors, the first perhaps due to confusion with النيلم al-nilam 'sapphire'.
+Related spellings are Alnihan and Alnitam: all three variants are evidently mistakes in transliteration or copy errors, the first perhaps due to confusion with النيلم al-nilam 'the sapphire'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Alnilam for this star.
 It is now so entered in the IAU Catalog of Star Names.